toiletman74/MPHItemChanger/README.md

 to unknown and NoneGiven for writing **[MPHread](https://github.com/NoneGiven/MphRead)** (I read through their code to figure out how to change entities into different ones)

+I made a pre built release for downloading otherwise you can build it yourself if you want.

 also yes I do know it says MPHrando, thats what this project is gonna turn into so I didn't bother changing the name.